 Home to the Empire State Building, Times Square, Statue of Liberty, The Big Apple is consistently one of the top 10 US tourist destinations.

-On Friday night, we headed to one of the most iconic buildings in New York—the Empire State Building.
+One of the most iconic buildings in New York is the Empire State Building.
 Construction on this massive yet beautiful structure finished on April 11, 1931, and it once held the title of tallest building in New York for 70 years.
 After purchasing tickets, you ride the elevator to the 60th floor where you can stroll through the small exhibit and the gift shop before riding the elevator to the 68th Floor Observation Deck.
 Take a second and walk through the exhibit.
 It’s pretty amazing the expense, time and expertise that went into building this iconic building.
 Lucky for us, the night was clear and we could see all the lights of New York.

-Sunday morning we caught a cab and headed down to Lower Manhatten.
-We started with the 9/11 Memorial and a viewing of the Freedom Tower.
-We then proceeded to cross the Brooklyn Bridge.
 If you are looking for spectacular views of Manhatten, I suggest you take this hike—it is totally worth it in our opinion.
 Plus the bridge in and of itself is a pretty spectacular piece of work.
 Completed in 1883, the Brooklyn Bridge is one of the oldest hybrid cable-stayed/suspension bridges in the United States.
-The Brooklyn Bridge also holds a special place for The Tall Man and myself since we crossed one of Roebling’s bridges in Cincinnati on our first date.

 Have you ever been to New York City?
 What is on your New York City bucket list?